marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 Browse your REST API at http://localhost:3000/explorer
 ```

-Now we can visit http://localhost:3000/explorer to see the API.
+We can explore the API by visiting http://localhost:3000/explorer

 ![Swagger](/static/bna/swagger.png)

+## Generate the Angular front-end

+To generate the Angular front-end we'll need a few tools.
+For example Yeoman, Angular-cli,
+and the Yeoman generator.
+We can install them all with the below command.

-## Install the Yeoman Composer Generator!
+### Install the Yeoman Composer Generator
 ```
 $ npm install -g yo typings bower @angular/cli generator-hyperledger-composer ....
 ```

-## Build the Angular App!
+### Build the Angular App!
+Once we have all the required tools, we can use the Composer Yeoman generator we just installed.
+This will create an Angular baseline project with tests and models.

 ```
-$ $ yo hyperledger-composer
+$ yo hyperledger-composer

 Welcome to the Hyperledger Composer Angular project generator ?
 Do you want to connect to a running Business Network?
 Yes